angeanto/angeanto.github.io/_pages/about.md

 Grow, through influence, a data enablement mindset across the organizations.

-Started his professional journey with Cardlink as a data scientist and currently as Business Intelligence Analyst with Skroutz looks to constantly evolve his technical knowledge and always hands on, able to use his data expertise to dive deep into technical challenges, whilst contributing to strategic initiatives to build data capabilities in line with the roadmap of the organization.
+Started his professional journey with Cardlink as a data scientist and currently as Business Intelligence Lead with Skroutz looks to constantly evolve his technical knowledge and always hands on, able to use his data expertise to dive deep into technical challenges, whilst contributing to strategic initiatives to build data capabilities in line with the roadmap of the organization.

 He realized that Athens Tableau User Group is a community that's great to be a part of and joined the leadership team.
 Lives in Athens, can't say no to cold beer and travels.